What Are They?

 How Is It Funded?

 The reason why only customers of PGE and Pacific power are able to get these cash-incentives is that these utilities fund the Energy Trust via a charge meant for a public purpose that is imposed on the monthly electric bills of ratepayers.

 The money happens to be disbursed only when there is qualified renewable energy.
 If you are a customer of PGE and Pacific Power, you will qualify to receive a cash-based incentive as soon as you have the solar panel system installed.

 How It Works

 These incentives are basically available to residential PGE, as well as, Pacific Power clients alone.
-The Energy Trust of Oregon solar incentive amount that you get is basically dependent on two factors which are –
+The Energy Trust of Oregon solar incentive amount that you get is basically dependent on just three factors which are –

 - Your electric utility